jonasdevzero/Whatsapp/README.md

 ## About The Project

 This is a project made with MERN stack (Mongo, Express, React, Node), contains three pages: sigin, signup and chat.
 Functionalities: User api, realtime chat, create and delete rooms, search for messages and rooms.
+If you do this project access this video: https://www.youtube.com/watch?v=gzdQDxzW2Tw.
+This video contains only part of this project, the rest was done for me.

 ### Built With